zms-publishing/ZMS/docs/llm_configuration.md

 - Regularly rotate OpenAI API keys
 - Use HTTPS endpoints when possible
 - Implement rate limiting for the chat endpoint
+- Be aware that `llm.store = True` sends your data to OpenAI for training